kristinslevine/Capstone-Group4-Kristin-Levine/Code/README_CODE.md

 1. After downloading the data, set the path to the train folder.
 2. Run this file to create a separate validation set.

+Flip_train.py:
+1. Make sure you have run "Make_val_set.py" first to create the validation set.
+2. Make a copy of the train folder and rename it "flip_train"
+3. Set the path to the original "train" and the "flip_train" folder
+4. Run this file to augment the data by flipping the images

+Shift_train.py:
-Flip_train.py: After you have run "Make_val_set.py" copy the test dataset and remain it flip_train.
-Then run this file
+1. Make sure you have run "Make_val_set.py" first to create the validation set.

-Shift_train.py: Copy the original test dataset again and rename it shift-train.
-Then run this file
+2. Make a copy of the train folder and rename it "shift_train"
+3. Set the path to the original "train" and the "shift_train" folder
+4. Run this file to augment the data by shifting the images

 **2-Create-Models-No-Augmentation**